 Real Food Farm is happy to arrange special volunteer events for groups.
 We have hosted churches, offices, universities, and community organizations to complete a wide array of projects.

 If you would like to schedule a weekday volunteer event for your group, get in touch with us by completing our Volunteer Group Application at least 10 days in advance of the requested date.
 Saturdays can fill up quickly, so it’s best to plan in advance!
-For groups of five or more, we ask for a donation of $25 to cover materials and staff time for both weekday and Saturday events.
+For groups of five or more coming on both weekdays and Saturdays we ask for a donation to cover materials and staff time.
+Please ask our Volunteer Coordinator for more information.

 Special group projects